Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 - The doctors running the study don’t think it would be right for you to take part

 You have chemotherapy in cycles of treatment.
-If you take part in this study, the study team will take a number of blood samples during 1 cycle of your chemotherapy treatment.
+If you take part in this study, the study team will take a number of blood samples during 2 cycles of your chemotherapy treatment.

-They study team will also take extra samples to study certain genes that may control how fast the drugs are removed from your body and to see if they can predict which patients may be more likely to have side effects.
-They will take these samples before you start your 1st and 3rd cycles of chemotherapy and when you finish your first type of chemotherapy.
+The study team will also take extra samples to study certain genes that may control how fast the drugs are removed from your body and to see if they can predict which patients may be more likely to have side effects.
+They will take this sample before you start your 1st cycle of chemotherapy.
 The researchers want to see if they can work out at an early stage in treatment who is likely to get infections or a sore mouth because of the chemotherapy.

 Taking part in the study doesn’t involve any extra hospital visits.